mucsci-students/2020fa-420-Schwifty/README.md

 # UML Editor

 ## Running the UML Editor
 To run the application, navigate to the project directory.
 Using Gradle, run the command **gradle clean run** to start the application.
-This should bring up the application GUI.
+A interface will load asking you to choose between a graphical or command line view.
+Instructions for each are below.

 ## Requirements
 * Java 8
 * Gradle

-## How to use the UML Editor
+## How to use the GUI UML Editor
-Once the application is brought up, There will be be a blank window with a menubar showing all current operations of the UML.
+Once the graphical application is brought up, There will be be a blank window with a menubar showing all current operations of the UML.
 **File** ,**Class** ,**Attribute** , and **Relate**.

 ## File